VALLEY NATIONAL BANCORP

 Directors should work closely with the CEO providing loyalty and support in the establishment of procedures and policies that are designed to achieve success.
 Nonemployee Board members must maintain independence from management.
 Management works for the Board, not the other way around.

 Certain responsibilities may be assigned by the Board to a Board Committee with the Committee to report to the Board.
 Board members should spend a substantial portion of their Board time evaluating the Company's performance.
 Board members have a responsibility to assure there is a process to determine a line of succession for senior management, including the CEO.

-Director and Executive officer compensation including CEO compensation is determined by the Compensation and Human Resources Committee ("Compensation Committee") and reported to the Board of Directors.
+Director and executive officer compensation including CEO compensation is determined by the Compensation and Human Resources Committee ("Compensation Committee") and reported to the Board.

 Board members are responsible for reviewing the Company's Annual Form 10-K, as well as each Form 10-Q and other significant SEC reports.

 The Board believes that the management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
 However, it is expected that Board members would do this with the knowledge of management and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management.
 Section 6 of these Guidelines covers access to officers and employees.

 Non-management directors will meet in semi-annual executive sessions established by the Board.
 In addition, independent directors will meet in executive session at least once a year.
 The Lead Director will preside at these meetings.
 If there is no Lead Director, then the independent Chairman will preside at these meetings.